xen0vas/UserManager/README.md

 #### Important Info :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- if you find any bugs please give me a feedback.
+- if you find any bugs please give a feedback.

 - If the application doesn't run, use the following fix export QT X11 NO MITSHM=1 or QT X11 NO MITSHM=1 UserManager.
 QT X11 NO MITSHM stops Qt form using the MIT-SHM X11 extension.
 This is a known bug in Qt applications